Tag: Action

 Comparison of the Spirit of Two Seasons

 The greatest distinction is in the emotional stakes.
 The boys were victims in the first season as they fought on behalf of their families.
 In season 2, they are saviours who decide to go into the fire.
-This psychological change makes the wins feel more justified.
+This psychological change causes the wins to be more justified.
 The rhythm is merciless from the very beginning of the episodes.
 I liked the fact that the K-drama did not take excessive time on exposition but allowed the punches to speak for themselves.

 A Darker Turn to Our Heroes